Distance Learning: Graduate Study

 Tuition and fees for Distance Learning students are billed at the in-state rate, regardless of the student's citizenship or location.
-Please see the "Costs" page at left.

 The application process for our Distance students is the same as that used by applicants to the on-campus program; no special application is needed to enter the Welding Engineering Distance Learning program.
 The OSU Graduate Admissions Application requires a number of supporting documents.
 Along with the application form itself, you will be asked to prove a certain level of academic competency by providing such items as transcripts, general test scores, references, etc.

 Important: it is critical that you inform the MSE-WE Graduate Program Coordinator, Mark Cooper, that you wish to pursue studies in the Distance Learning program.
 Distance Learning applications are processed in a different manner than "on-campus" applications.
 Contacting Mark permits faster processing of your application.